Unified Integrated Sensing and Communication Signal Design: A Sphere Packing Perspective: Introduction

 In communication, signal set design is essentially a sphere packing problem, focusing on densely packing spheres without overlap in an $N$-dimensional space.
 This is mathematically formulated as finding $M$ points (representing $m=\log_2 M$ bits) in an $N$-dimensional space, maximizing the Euclidean distance between the closest pair under a given average power constraint $P$, i.e., \cite{Agrell2014}

+{By solving \textbf{P1}, it is possible to minimize the communication symbol error rate (SER) and maximize the communication mutual information (MI) in the absence of channel state information (CSI).

-For sensing applications, it is crucial for signals to be deterministic, with desirable properties like minimum integrated sidelobe level (ISL), maximum merit factor (MF), and optimal ambiguity function (AF) \cite{he_li_stoica_2012}.
-While there are various signal waveform designs for active sensing systems \cite{he_li_stoica_2012}, this paper assumes the availability of an optimal sensing signal\footnote{Generally, the optimal waveform for sensing is designed without considering communication performance, such as linear frequency modulation (LFM) signals and optimized spatial beampatterns towards desired directions. }, represented by $\mathbf{x}_0$.
+For sensing applications, it is desirable to use optimized and deterministic waveforms, with desirable properties like minimum integrated sidelobe level (ISL), desired spatial directivity pattern or optimal ambiguity function (AF) \cite{he_li_stoica_2012}.
+While there are various signal waveform designs for active sensing systems \cite{he_li_stoica_2012}, this paper assumes the availability of an reference sensing signal\footnote{For example, the linear frequency modulated (LFM) waveform is the most commonly used time-domain waveform in traditional radar systems due to its favorable ambiguity characteristics.
+In some ISAC research, it is used as a reference time-domain sensing waveform \cite{2021JointTW}.
+Another example is in MIMO radar, where it is often necessary to optimize spatial waveforms to accommodate different sensing requirements.
+Specifically, when searching a particular area, the spatial waveform typically needs to exhibit a wide beam characteristic.
+Conversely, when tracking a specific target, the spatial waveform needs to have a narrow beam characteristic.
+At this point, such waveforms optimized specifically for radar function can serve as spatial reference sensing waveforms in ISAC, as illustrated in the literature \cite{8386661}. }}, represented by $\mathbf{x}_0$.
 The task is to find a signal set that fulfills both communication and sensing functions, formulated as a sphere-packing problem with similarity constraint:

-where $\epsilon$ is the sensing waveform similarity tolerance.
+{where $\epsilon$ is the sensing waveform similarity tolerance}.
 This paper aims to develop universal solutions for this fundamental problem, facilitating its application in ISAC systems